-- (1) For a discussion of the independent directors' compensation, see below. - (2) We do not maintain a stock or option plan, non-equity incentive plan or pension plan for our directors - (3) Messrs.
-Malpass and Weinstein joined the boards of directors as of July 31, 2012. - (4) Messrs.
-Collins and Hébert resigned from the boards of directors as of March 7, 2012.
+- (1) For a discussion of the independent directors' compensation, see below. - (2) We do not maintain a stock or option plan, non-equity incentive plan or pension plan for our directors

-The independent directors of the New Mountain Finance Entities receive an annual retainer fee of \$75,000 and further receive a fee of \$2,500 for each regularly scheduled board of directors meeting and a fee of \$1,000 for each special board of directors meeting as well as reimbursement of reasonable and documented out-of-pocket expenses incurred in connection with attending each board of directors meeting.
-In addition, the chairman of the audit committees receive an annual retainer of \$7,500, while the chairman of the valuation committees, the chairman of the compensation committees and the chairman of the nominating and corporate governance committees receive annual retainers of \$5,000, \$1,000 and \$1,000, respectively.
-All fees payable to the New Mountain Finance Entities' directors are paid by the Operating Company.
-No compensation is paid to directors who are interested persons of the New Mountain Finance Entities as defined in the 1940 Act.
+Prior to October 1, 2013, our independent directors received an annual retainer fee of \$75,000 and further received a fee of \$2,500 for each regularly scheduled board of directors meeting and a fee of \$1,000 for each special board of directors meeting as well as reimbursement of reasonable and documented out-of-pocket expenses incurred in connection with attending each board of directors meeting.
+Effective October 1, 2013, our independent directors receive an annual retainer fee of \$85,000 and further receive a fee of \$2,500 for each regularly scheduled board of directors meeting and a fee of \$1,000 for each special board of directors meeting as well as reimbursement of reasonable and documented out-of-pocket expenses incurred in connection with attending each board of directors meeting.
+In addition, the chairman of the audit committee receives an annual retainer of \$7,500, while the chairman of the valuation committee, the chairman of the compensation committee and the chairman of the nominating and corporate governance committee receive annual retainers of \$5,000, \$1,000 and \$1,000, respectively.
+No compensation is paid to directors who are interested persons of NMFC as defined in the 1940 Act.